python/cpython/Doc/reference/compound_stmts.rst

            del N

-This means the exception must be assigned to a different name to be able to refer to it after the except clause.
+This means the exception must be assigned to a different name to be able to refer to it after the :keyword:`!except` clause.
 Exceptions are cleared because with the traceback attached to them, they form a reference cycle with the stack frame, keeping all locals in that frame alive until the next garbage collection occurs.